David G. Roskies

 David G. Roskies is the Sol and Evelyn Henkind Chair emeritus in Yiddish Literature and Culture and a professor emeritus of Jewish literature at The Jewish Theological Seminary.
 He also served as the Naomi Prawer Kadar Visiting Professor of Yiddish Studies at the Hebrew University of Jerusalem.
 Dr. Roskies was elected to the American Academy of Arts and Sciences in 2012.

 Dr. Roskies is a cultural historian of Eastern European Jewry.
-A prolific author, editor, and scholar, he has published nine books and received numerous awards.
+A prolific author, editor, and scholar, he has published eleven books and received numerous awards.
 In 1981, Dr. Roskies cofounded with Dr. Alan Mintz Prooftexts: A Journal of Jewish Literary History, and served for seventeen years as editor in chief of the New Yiddish Library series, published by Yale University Press.

 A native of Montreal, Canada, and a product of its Yiddish secular schools, Dr. Roskies was educated at Brandeis University, where he received his doctorate in 1975.